 OUR STORY YOUR STORY

-OUR STORY YOUR STORY (OSYS) is a Clowns Without Borders South Africa (CWBSA) project that aims to build bridges within and between communities in South Africa through autobiographical storytelling.
-We work with participants across racial, gender, religious, and generational lines.
+OUR STORY YOUR STORY is a Clowns Without Borders South Africa (CWBSA) programme that aims to harness the power of autobiographical storytelling and personal narrative to build bridges within and between communities in South Africa and internationally.
+We work with participants across racial, class, gender, religious, and generational lines to increase community cohesion and promote positive transformation.

 ARTISTIC DIRECTOR – Jayne Batzofin